-This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and updates to SMOS processing and auxiliary files during December 2019.
+This is the routine Soil Moisture and Ocean Salinity (SMOS) Monthly Public Report containing a summary of the instrument health, product quality status and updates to SMOS processing and auxiliary files during November 2020.

-The instrument health during December 2019 was found to be nominal.
-There was 1 unavailability reported during the reporting period which translated into time intervals with data loss or degraded data.
+The instrument health during November 2020 was found to be nominal.
+There were 6 unavailabilities reported during the reporting period which translated into time intervals with data loss or degraded data.
 The list of unavailabilities is included in section 3.2.

-The data quality during December 2019 was found to be nominal, with the exceptions listed in section 4.5.
+The data quality during November 2020 was found to be nominal, with the exceptions listed in section 4.5.
 These degraded periods have been induced either by instrument anomalies or by unavailability of dynamic auxiliary files.